stablekernel/aqueduct/source/docs/http/routing.md

 ### Path Variables

 A route specification may have *path variables*.
-A path variable is a route segment that always succeeds in matching a path segment.
-The value of the segment is stored so that down-channel controllers can use it.
+A path variable captures the value from a path segment, so that your code can use it.
+A path variable is most often used to uniquely identify a resource by some identifier, like `/users/1` and `/users/2`.

 In a route specification, a path variable starts with a colon (`:`).
 The name of the variable follows this colon.
 For example, consider the following route that declares a path variable named `userID`:

 ```dart
 router.route("/users/:userID")